 I earned an MFA from University of California, San Diego and a BFA with Honors from New York University's Tisch School of the Arts. www.artoftheenneagram.com

-As an Enneagram Type 5 who never tires of learning, I am delighted to serve as the Accounting Manager and Learning Communities Registrar for Enneagram Studies in the Narrative Tradition.
+As an Enneagram Type 5 who never tires of learning, I am delighted to serve as the Accounting Manager for The Narrative Enneagram.
 I hold a BS in Business from Miami University and MS in Education from the University of Dayton.
 I am currently studying Contemplative Religion at Naropa University in Boulder, CO, and I enjoy inviting people into their inherent wholeness through the study of the Enneagram and engagement in Circles of Trust® with the Center for Courage and Renewal.

 I have enjoyed working in a wide range of of administrative support and management positions in law offices, human resource departments, and healthcare/hospice environments in various business roles.
 After completing my MA in Gerontology and Long-term Care Management degree at Naropa University, I had the pleasure of managing several assisted living and senior long-term care communities.